-Graybill Medical Group employs highly skilled and talented team of Physicians (MDs, DOs) and advanced practitioners (Nurse Practitioners, Physician Assistants) with varying degrees and focus areas.
+Graybill Medical Group employs a highly skilled and talented team of Physicians (MDs, DOs), Advanced Practitioners (Nurse Practitioners, Physician Assistants), and Nursess with varying degrees and focus areas.
 Here is a quick overview of some of the terms that may be used to describe our medical team members.

 Board Certified: In addition to being licensed by the state of California, a doctor who is Board Certified has received additional voluntary training in a specific area, such as Family Medicine or Pediatrics.
 To be designated as Board Certified a doctor must initially pass written and/or oral tests administered by the professional board for his or her focus area.
 To maintain Board Certified status the doctor must undergo continuing education and be able to demonstrate knowledge of best practices in medicine, patient safety, and ethics.